Transfer Plan for Lone Star College - Psychology

 EDUC 1300 is required for all First Time in College (FTIC) students at Lone Star College.
 If not FTIC, take COSC 1301 (less than 5 years old) to satisfy institutional

 requirement at UHV.
 Students who are FTIC are still required to complete COSC 1301.

 AAS degrees at LSC require at least 15 hours of general education (core curriculum) for completion.
 Students also need to satisfy additional core curriculum requirements to become “core complete” to earn the BAAS at UHV (LSC courses should include BIOL 1406, and BIOL 2401 or CHEM 1411).
 Students can take these courses at Lone Star College or UHV.
 Completion of ENGL 1302 (prerequisite for upper division ENGL at UHV) is recommended prior to transfer to UHV.
 Students should consult with an advisor regarding UHV transfer limits.

-9 semester credit hours of upper division (UD) electives are required.
-Lower division elective may be selected, if needed, to complete 120 hours.
+9 semester credit hours of upper-division (UD) electives are required.
+Lower division electives may be selected, if needed, to complete 120 hours.
 (See Advisor).